Rokawoo/notes/GeneralComputerScience/Networking/TLS.md

 3. **Key Exchange**: Both parties establish shared secrets
 4. **Finished**: Verification that handshake completed successfully

+TLS 1.3 encrypts more handshake data in its initial hellos compared to TLS 1.2, further complicating outsider traffic analysis.
 After the handshake, all further communication is encrypted with the negotiated parameters.

 ### Handshake Messages in Wireshark